wispo12/Asteroids2/README.md

 ==================
 Now that we have a functioning space ship, we'll add some asteroids to our game.
 First we'll write an asteroid class that `extends Floater`.

-Suggested teps to writing an Asteroid class
+Suggested steps to writing an Asteroid class
 -----------------------------------
 1. Create a new `Asteroid.pde` file in your `AsteroidsGame` folder.
 One way to do this is in Sublime is to choose *New | New File* and then choose *File | Save as* and name your file `Asteroid.pde`.